Launch price $39.99 until 1 September 2026, then $79.99. Get it now

 1

-An email, a doc, a chat box.
+In an email, a doc, a chat box, anywhere you can type.
 A soft chime tells you Hushbird is listening.
+No chord to learn, nothing to set up: it works the moment you open the app.

 2